 The unused items collecting dust in your home could be worth hundreds or even thousands of dollars.
 People tend to underestimate the value of their belongings, but buyers often are happy to pay serious cash for rare or limited items, said Jacquie Denny, founder of Everything But The House (EBTH), an online estate sale service; however, even everyday items can find a buyer.
+Whether you need money to pay bills or want to build your savings account, check around your house for these 20 things you can sell to make some fast cash.

 Brand Name Clothing

 If you have some designer threads that you don’t mind parting with, you could resell them for a pretty penny.
 Brick-and-mortar consignment stores are one option, but if you want to skip the in-store experience and also maintain more control over pricing, your best bet is to sell used or very lightly worn clothes and shoes online through Poshmark or eBay.
-If you don’t want to deal with the hassle of individually selling — and don’t mind making potentially less money — thredUP is an online resale site that allows you to send in clean, brand name clothing and shoes in bulk, with the option to donate whatever they don’t take.
+If you don’t want to deal with the hassle of individually selling — and don’t mind making potentially less money — thredUP is an online resale site that allows you to send in clean, brand name clothing and shoes in bulk, with the option to donate whatever they don’t take to resell.

 Designer Shoes and Handbags